sehnsucht13/code-drop/README.md

 ![](docs/dropBlock.png "Block View")
 ### Inline View
 ![](docs/dropInline.png "Block View")

-## Using code-drop
-The application is deployed on Heroku [heroku](https://code-drop.herokuapp.com/).

-**NOTE:** The application is deployed using Heroku's free tier.
-If there is no activity for 30 minutes then Heroku's dyno's go to sleep.
-This means that the application may take 10-15 seconds to load on the first request while the dyno is being woken up.

 ## Disclaimer
 This is something that I made for both fun and educational purposes.
 It is not meant to be used in any serious capacity.